What Is Moneyline in NFL Betting? [With NFL Teams Examples]

 If you’re keen on betting, explore our curated selection of top NFL betting sites, handpicked by our experts.

-Moneyline betting is like a throwback to the good ol’ days.
-It’s a no-nonsense approach to betting on NFL games minus any fancy-schmancy terminology – No spreads, no over/under and no overthinking.
-Just pick the team you think will come out on top, and that’s it.
-Think of it as a no-frills, no-fuss way to bet on those epic Sunday night matchups!
+Moneyline betting is a straightforward way to bet on NFL games.
+No spreads, no over/under – just pick the team you think will come out on top, and that’s it.

 How Does The Moneyline Work in NFL?